Turkey - Cappadocia

 Culture and dinner package:

-This package includes five lunchtime meals plus the following additional events: Trip to Aspendos (incl. lunch), Cappadocia evening (incl. local drinksand a show), whirling dervishes show: £85 per person instead of £135 (1) (bookable on arrival).
+This package includes five lunchtime meals plus the following additional events: Trip to Aspendos (incl. lunch), Cappadocia evening (incl. local drinks and a show), whirling dervishes show: £135 per person (bookable on arrival).

-Since 1 January 2009, the currency is once again called the Turkish lira (TL).
-Exchange rate (as of January 2014):
+Since 1 January 2009, the currency is once again called the Turkish lira (TRY).

 1 TRY = 0,26 GBP.

-ATTENTION: Caution is advised when paying with a bank or credit card, as criminals may be trying to copy the traveller’s bank card and spy out the relevant PIN code without being noticed to then be able to withdraw cash with fake cards from cash machines.
+Caution is advised when paying with a bank or credit card, as criminals may be trying to copy the traveller’s bank card and obtain the relevant PIN code without being noticed to then be able to withdraw cash from cash machines with fake cards.
 Travellers are therefore advised to keep an eye on their bank card when paying with it and to enter their PIN number with discretion.
-Care should be taken when using the bank and credit cards with the PIN code in exchange offices, too.
+Care should be taken when using the bank and credit cards with the PIN code in exchange offices too.

 Customs regulations for travellers to Turkey: